blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`bytes_t`](#bytes-t)

 #### eth_getBalance

 ```c
 uint256_t eth_getBalance(in3_t *in3, address_t account, uint64_t block);
 ```

-returns the balance of the account of given address.
+Returns the balance of the account of a given address.

 arguments:
 ```eval_rst